OryxGazella/blog-posts/dtos-with-care/dtos.md

 #### Immutables 2.0

-In terms of features `Immutables 2.0` gets my vote for best in class.
+In terms of features [`Immutables 2.0`](http://immutables.org) gets my vote for best in class.
 It's very similar to AutoValue and automatically provides you with a builder!

-Just like `AutoValue`, this guy goes and generates code for you at compile time and gets out of your way otherwise.
+Just like `AutoValue`, it goes and generates code for you at compile time and gets out of your way otherwise.

-`Jackson` serialization is a breeze with a simple annotation.
+`Jackson` serialization and deserialization is a breeze with a simple annotation.
 No need for a @JsonCreator method in this case.

 Assuming we want nothing fancy, the above is perfectly satisfied with the following.